 The historic toy book collection at USF charts the development of picture book publication in the United States.
-In the early days of American children’s literature, the term “toy book” referred not to pop-up books or the inclusion of movable parts but rather to books intended for entertainment and amusement instead of instruction.
-With a wide range of titles produced by the McLoughlin Brothers publishing firm forming the core, USF’s collection features many lovely examples of black and white illustration, hand-colored illustration, and chromolithography.
+In the early days of American children’s literature, the term “toy book” referred books intended for entertainment and amusement instead of instruction.
+With a wide range of titles produced by the McLoughlin Brothers publishing firm at its core, USF’s collection features many examples of black and white illustration, hand-colored illustration, and chromolithography.
 The collection covers a wide array of subjects, ranging from nursery rhymes and folk tales to counting books, tales about animals, and original stories.
-Earlier titles in the collection tend to be pirated American editions of classic British publications for children, including the famous works of Kate Greenway, Walter Crane, Randolph Caldecott.
-By the end of the century, however, American children’s literature tended to feature the work of American authors, such as Thomas Nast, Palmer Cox, and Howard Pyle.